Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 On the Overview page of the OOS console, search for temporary bandwidth upgrade tasks based on Elastic Compute Service (ECS) instance ID.
 Check whether a duplicate upgrade task exists.

-If a duplicate upgrade task exists, delete the task.
+If a duplicate task exists, delete it.

 Temporary bandwidth upgrade error: code: OperationDenied.UnpaidOrder message: The specified instance has unpaid order

-Solution: Complete the payments for the orders.
+Solution: Pay the outstanding orders.

 Common command execution error: runCommand loop task fail because failures exceeded MaxErrors -> runCommand execution failed, checkInvocationResult Invocation.InvocationResults.InvocationResult[].ExitCode expect in [0] but is 1